opds-community/drafts/opds-2.0.md

 All publications listed in such a collection must provide a `self` link that will be used by OPDS clients to identify, reference and access publications.

-> TODO: we'll probably need to define a new type of publication type for OPDS 2.0, based on a sub-set of Readium Web Publication (by removing the requirement for a spine).

 **Example**

 ```json